Mugen-Builders/cartesi-co-processor-tutorial/running.md

 This command prints a list of useful contacts and their addresses.

 :::note Retrieving important addresses
 Running this command in the directory containing your Cartesi program and not the base directory or solidity contract directory also displays the **machine hash** of your program if your program has been built previously.
-It also contains the **task issuer** which is the Coprocessor address your smart contract needs during the contract deployment step.
+It also contains the **task issuer**, which is the Coprocessor address your smart contract needs during the contract deployment step.
 :::

 ## Step 5: Deploy the Smart Contract

-Deploys the solidity contract of your project to any specified network of your choice
+Deploys the solidity contract of your project to any specified network of your choice.

 ```bash
 cartesi-coprocessor deploy --contract-name <contract name> --network devnet --constructor-args <arguments seperated by single space>
 ```

-For the base examples provided the arguments will be Coprocessor Address and Machine Hash, both of which can be obtained from the address-book command on the previous step.
+For the base examples provided, the arguments will be Coprocessor Address and Machine Hash, both of which can be obtained from the address-book command on the previous step.

 ```bash
 cartesi-coprocessor deploy --contract-name MyContract --network devnet --constructor-args <Coprocessor Address> <Machine Hash>